 If you’re after a day of the dead vibe this Halloween, Corsica Studios is the place to go on 28th October.
 Expect many colourful Mexican style costumes and house, dance and electro music as well as guest DJs at this vibrant Halloween party.
 If you’re interested, get tickets here.

 Do you know any other events for Halloween in London?
 Let us know in the comments!
-For more info on student accommodation in London, click here.
+Click now for more info on student accommodation London.